TheLacus/daggerfall-unity-mods/Addons/RealGrass/RealGrassMod_readme.txt

 1.0 is the original density, as decided by Thick and Thin.
 Lower values result in less detail objects being rendered, increasing performance.

-**Wind**

-- WavingAmount, WavingSpeed and WavingStrength.
-Affect how much the wind moves the grass.
-All three accept values in a range between 0.0 (no wind) and 1.0.

 **PRESETS**
 -------------------------------------------------------------------------------------------------
 Settings presets are ini files which contain a group of the settings descripted above.